fbpx

 A Guide To Growing Edible Plants For Protein

-A flexitarian is someone who limits his consumption of meat, but who is not exclusively vegetarian.
+A flexitarian is someone who limits their consumption of meat, but who is not exclusively vegetarian.
 The flexitarian diet can be practised in a variety of ways: some people do not eat meat every meal or regularly choose to make an entire day meatless, while others are vegetarians most of the time, but occasionally eat meat.

 Pea shoots in a planter box.